Causes of infertility

 Unexplained infertility (where no cause can be identified in either partner) accounts for another third of cases.
 Treatment options include IUI and IVF.
 For those who have been trying to conceive for more than 2 years IVF may be more appropriate, and may be recommended sooner if the woman is over 39.

-If you have any questions, please do not hesitate to get in touch with our friendly Patient Advisors.
-Please fill out the form below or call us on 01761 434464.
+If you have any questions, please don’t hesitate to get in touch with our friendly team.
+Simply call us on 01761 434464 fill out the form below.